MohamedSallam1234/Imagify/README.md

 # Imagify - AI Text to Image Generator

 Imagify is a full-stack web application that allows users to generate images from text prompts using AI technology.
-Users can manage their credits, purchase more if needed, and enjoy a seamless experience with responsive design and animations.
+Users can manage their credits, purchase more if needed, and enjoy a seamless experience with responsive design.

 ## Table of Contents